Evolving cafe culture

 It was an alternative option to running the more expensive restaurant.
 These began to appear near transport hubs such as railway stations and along popular street corners.

 It also had a much modern setting both in terms of decor and food fare attracting the middle income and above group.
-The food was more expensive than street stalls and traditional coffeeshops.
+The food is more expensive than street stalls and traditional coffeeshops.
 But nowhere close to much more expensive restaurants.

 Starbucks